Modelling plausible scenarios for the Omicron SARS-CoV-2 variant from early-stage surveillance: Results

 By fitting the growth rate to that of the observed Omicron cases, we achieved an initial modelled growth rate consistent with the limited knowledge of the early Omicron outbreak.
 Figure~\ref{fig:55:scenario-grid-mn} shows the fit to observed case data (including knowledge of observed Omicron cases after 11th December that were not known at the time of original modelling).

-We saw little significant difference between the different strategies for forward distribution of vaccines (55\% and 100\% uptake of boosters with respect to the uptake of 2nd doses).
+We saw little difference between the different strategies for forward distribution of vaccines (55\% and 100\% uptake of boosters with respect to the uptake of 2nd doses).
 Figure~\ref{fig:all:scenario-grid-mn} shows in detail the effect of the different strategies, including a model with the actual uptake post-11th December for comparison.

-We estimated Omicron to have a transmission rate advantage over Delta of 5.3$\times$ in the lower vaccine escape scenario, and an advantage of 5.1$\times$ in the higher vaccine escape scenario.
+Based on the calculated transmission rate multiplier, we estimated Omicron to have a transmission rate advantage over Delta of 5.3$\times$ in the lower vaccine escape scenario, and an advantage of 5.1$\times$ in the higher vaccine escape scenario.

-Not even the severest restrictions (a reduction of transmission rate to 40\% of the rate in mid November) is there observed a significant reduction in cases, implying that restrictions alone were not likely to be sufficient to reduce the reproduction number below one.
-Figure~\ref{fig:55:scenario-comp-mt} shows the range of post-Christmas NPI scenarios.
+Not even the severest restrictions considered (a reduction of transmission rate to 40\% of the rate in mid November) resulted in a substantial reduction in cases, implying that restrictions alone were not likely to be sufficient to reduce the reproduction number below one at that time.
+Figure~\ref{fig:55:scenario-comp-mt} shows the range of post-Christmas NPI scenarios (central estimates).
 Figure~\ref{fig:55:scenario-grid-mt} details the NPI scenarios with confidence intervals.